supashang/jpeg_to_LutrisBanner/README.md

 # jpeg_to_LutrisBanner

 What does this do?
-A. It coverts custom .jpg images using ffmpeg to the size required by Lutris for its banner images.
+A. It converts custom .jpg images using ffmpeg to the size required by Lutris for its banner images.
 This script can be used within the Thunar file manager custom actions.

 How to,